usmonbek-umarbekovich/amazon-clone/README.md

 `4242 4242 4242 4242 ...`

 The application has everything that regular e-commerce application has.
-It includes authentication, products, checkout, payment system and very similar design.
+It includes authentication, products, checkout, payment system and very similar design to actual amazon website.

 Site is live at https://clone-1764d.firebaseapp.com/